The Life of Rufus Dawes

-The Life of Rufus Dawes is a 1911 Australian silent film based on Alfred Dampier's stage adaptation of the 1874 novel For the Term of His Natural Life produced by Charles Cozens Spencer.
+The Life of Rufus Dawes is a 1911 Australian silent film based on Alfred Dampier's stage adaptation of the 1874 novel For the Term of His Natural Life produced by Cosens Spencer.

 It was also known as The Story of Rufus Dawes, or the Term of His Natural Life or The Convict Hero.

-The film was the third produced by Charles Cozens Spencer, based on a popular stage adaptation by Alfred Dampier and starring Alfred Rolfe, his wife Lily Dampier and Raymond Longford.
+The film was the third produced by Cosens Spencer, based on a popular stage adaptation by Thomas Somers, produced by Alfred Dampier.
+It starred Alfred Rolfe, his wife Lily Dampier and Raymond Longford.
 The others were Captain Midnight, the Bush King (1911) and Captain Starlight, or Gentleman of the Road (1911).
 Rolfe then left Spencer to work for the Australian Photo-Play Company under Stanley Crick.

 It is considered a lost film.

 Synopsis

 The film was divided into sections: